Mareez: Career

 He went to Mumbai in 1932 and started working at Universal Rubber Works which manufactured rubber shoes.
 Though his earnings were not good he used to spend them on books.
 He fell in love with his cousin.
 His marriage proposal was rejected by her father because of his financial condition and habits of smoking and drinking.
 He was deeply shocked by the incident.

 He left the rubber shoe factory and started working as journalist.
 He also briefly worked as a salesman of bookseller, Shrafali and Sons, Bhindi Bazar, Bombay.
 He had edited a special edition of Gulshan-e-Dawoodi.
 He worked briefly with Vatan and Matrubhumi dailies.
 Vatan stopped publishing following the Partition of India.
 He published Azaan, Khushbu and Umeed magazines but they were stalled due to financial constraints.
 His friend and poet, Asim Randeri helped him and he presented his first ever Mushayara, recitation of Ghazals, on All India Radio in Mumbai in 1936.
 He also worked in Leela, a magazine published by Randeri.
 He married his wife Sona in 1946 and uncle of his wife, Salehbhai Abdul Kader introduced him to Indian Independence Movement and he participated in Quit India Movement in 1942.

-In 1960, he joined as an editor of Insaaf, a weekly of Muslim Dawoodi Bohra community which helped him stabilize financially.
+In 1960, he joined as an editor of Insaaf, a weekly of Muslim Dawoodi Bohra community which helped him stabilise financially.
 He was appointed by Sayyedna Taher Saifuddin, Dā'ī al-Mutlaq of the Dawoodi Bohra.
 After death of Sayyedna, the weekly stalled so he returned to freelance journalism.
 In 1964, he was infected with tuberculosis and was admitted to Sarvoday Hospital, Ghatkopar for two months with monetary help of his admirer Pravin Pandya.
 In 1965, a wealthy person who wanted to be poet hired Mareez to write poems in his own pen name Tabeeb.
 The book Dard was published in September 1966 causing uproar in literary circles and his admirers resulting in it being withdrawn from the market.

 He confined himself to his home in last two years.
 He was knocked down by speeding auto rickshaw while crossing road just outside his home on 13 October 1983.
 He had multiple fractures in thigh.
 He was admitted to hospital in Ghatkopar, Mumbai and underwent successful surgery on 19 October 1983.
 He died on the same day following heart attack in the hospital.
 He was buried the next day at Kurla Dawoodi Bohra Kabrastan in Zarimari area.